adiwalv/VAmacs/README.md

     [powerline-fonts](https://github.com/powerline/fonts) for `telephone-line` or
     run `M-x all-the-icons-install-fonts` for `doom-modeline`.

-1. How to search Chinese via pinyin?

-    In Emacs, `C-s :`.
-If you just want to search `:`, use `C-s \:`.

-1. How to use the Centaur Dashboard?
+1. How to use the VAmacs Dashboard?

-    Set `(setq centaur-dashboard t)` in `~/.emacs.d/custom.el`.
+    Set `(setq va-dashboard t)` in `~/.emacs.d/custom.el`.
 Dashboard will be opened at startup.
 After startup, you could use `F2` to reopen it anytime.
     In the dashboard, you could easily jump to Homepage(`H`), Restore Session(`R`), Edit Config (`E`), Update(`U`), Recent Files (`r`), Bookmarks(`m`) and Projects(`p`).

-1. Does Centaur Emacs support Language Server Protocol (LSP)?
+1. Does VAmacs support Language Server Protocol (LSP)?

     LSP is supported and enabled by default in Centuar Emacs now. `eglot` is the default client, and `lsp-mode` is another choice.
 Before use it you should install language servers as below.
-Use `(setq centaur-lsp nil)` to disable `LSP` if you don't like it.
+Use `(setq va-lsp nil)` to disable `LSP` if you don't like it.
     - Golang: `go get -u github.com/sourcegraph/go-langserver`
     - Python: `pip install python-language-server`